 Ready to get started?

-Backlinks are incoming links from other websites or portals that link to your website.
+Backlinks are incoming links from other websites or portals that link to your site.

-A high number of quality backlinks generally correlates to better search rankings on Google.
+A high number of quality backlinks correlates to better search rankings on Google.

 What those types of links are I’ll go over one a time throughout the rest of this page.